forestgrape/coronavirus/10_vaccines/vaccine_safety.md

 * Are stem cell entered?
 * Are long live cells entered such as immune memory cell or neurons?

-> Most viruses infect differentiated cells and those infecting long lived or stem cells tend to be dangerous.
+> Most viruses infect differentiated cells and those infecting long lived or stem cells can be dangerous.
 RNA strands encapsulated in lipid particulates are taken up and processed by stem cells too, since cell communication for differentiation relies on lipid encapsulated RNA.

 > These are fundamental properties mandatory to estimate possible adverse effects.
 However nearly nothing is linked in the trials and a search (google scholar) yields very few  results published.